chochain/eForth1/README.md

 * Instead of the original 32-bit, CELL is 16-bit, and prmitives are 8-bit opcodes.
 * To save space, primitives are compiled as bytecode and composite words are flagged address pointers.
 * For speed, use direct threading model instead of original subroutine threaded,
-* For the familiarity to the IDE platform, instead of raw GPIO port read/write, eForth1 calls Arduino library functions i.g.
+* Instead of raw GPIO port read/write, eForth1 calls Arduino library functions i.g.
 PINMODE = pinMode, IN = digitalRead, OUT = digitalWrite, ...
-* Support multi-tasking through timer interrupts.
-Timer2 ticks at 1ms as the heart-beat with 8 handler slots provided.
+* Support multi-tasking.
+Timer2 sliced at 1ms as the heart-beat with 8 ISR handler slots provided which Forth words can be assigned to.
 Timer1 is left free for Servo or other libraries.
+* Support Delay (sleep).
+It does not pause the MCU nor does it interfer with interrupts.
+16-bit delay max 32767ms, longer delay can be have by defining word that loops.
-* Pin Change Interrupts are supported on all pins.
-Handler slots are provided for each of Port B,C, and D.
+* Support Pin Change Interrupts.
+ISR handler slots are provided for each of Port B,C, and D.
-* CLOCK returns a 32-bit number, it takes 2 cells off 16-bit stack.
+* Support 32-bit clock (in ms).
+It takes 2 cells off 16-bit stack.
 Arithmetics for double are also provided.
 DNEGATE, D+, or D- plus the conversion words D>S, S>D.
-* DELAY does not pause the MCU nor does it interfer with interrupts.
-It takes a 16-bit value thus max delay time is 32767ms.
-For longer delay, define word that loops.

 ### Demos
   * LED blinker (assume you have a blue LED on pin 6, or try <a href="https://wokwi.com/projects/356793878308297729" target="_blank">*this Wokwi project*</a>)